AesaKamar/teachkidstocode/README.md

 ## Once you're logged into the VM for the first time

 - Read `~/Desktop/README.txt`
-- Open othe folder `~/Desktop/Code` in Visual Studio Code
+- Open the folder `~/Desktop/Code` in Visual Studio Code
 - Modify the file `~/Desktop/Code/SETUP.txt` with your name and email